khanhnamle1994/cracking-the-data-science-interview/EBooks/Practical-Statistics-For-Data-Science/README.md

 ### Power and Sample Size

+- Finding out how big a sample size you need requires thinking ahead to the statistical test you plan to conduct.
-* **Effect size**: The minimum size of the effect that you hope to be able to detect in a statistical test, such as “a 20% improvement in click rates”.
+- You must specify the minimum size of the effect that you want to detect.
-* **Power**: The probability of detecting a given effect size with a given sample size.
+- You must also specify the required probability of detecting that effect size (power).
-* **Significance level**: The statistical significance level at which the test will be conducted.
+- Finally, you must specify  the significance level (alpha) at which the test will be conducted.

 [back to current section](#statistical-experiments-and-significance-testing)